 Q: What if I can't pay my taxes for any reason?

 A: Partial payments are always accepted.
 Pay as much as you can before the bill becomes delinquent.
 You will be charged interest on the unpaid balance.
 Interest is charged at a rate of 1 1/2% per month back to the due date of the bill (3% in August) or a minimum of $2.00 per bill.
+Motor vehicle bills also have a $2.00 fee to cover the cost of reporting you delinquent at DMV.
 It is always good to stay in contact with the tax office.
 All conversations will remain confidential.

 Q: Can I pay my taxes with one check?

 A: Yes.
 Be sure to double-check your math.

 A: In accordance with CT State Statute 12-146, past due payments are subject to interest at the rate of 1 1/2 % per month from the due date of the tax with a minimum interest penaly of $2.00.
 Motor vehicle bills are also subject to a $2.00 fee.
 The timeliness of your payment is determined by the delivery date or the postmark on the envelope containing the payment.

 Q: What if I never received a tax bill?